tmcgilchrist/.emacs.d/README.md

 * customise javascript mode so I get flymake, js-lint and fix the electric brackets support.
 * add snippets for jasmine tests.
+* customise where backup files are placed.
+* refactor init.el so I have more configuration files in a directory called "tim"
 * go through and enable more of my old customisations for other languages.
-* enable el-get so I can checkout ELPA packages automatically
 * learn all my damn keybindings

 * * * * *